 Resolver: a new way to resolve issues

-Resolver is the free guided complaints tool.
-It helps consumers to understand their rights, to prepare their emails, and to record all their communications - including phone calls.
-It also explains when it’s best to escalate an issue, as well as who to escalate a complaint to in order to best resolve an issue.
+Resolver is the free complaints tool.
+It helps consumers understand their rights, prepare their emails, and record all their communications - including phone calls.
+It also explains when it’s best to escalate an issue, as well as who to escalate a complaint to so they can best resolve an issue.

 We do not take control of the consumer's case, and we do not act on behalf of the consumer - we simply provide a guided and organised channel.
 When a business gets a well-structured case it is quicker and easy to deal with and to resolve.
-A customer's issues resolved is good for the business, good for the consumer and good for Resolver!
+A customer's issues resolved is good for the business and good for the consumer.

 The value of working with Resolver

-Resolver enables your customers to engage with you in a way that makes them feel informed & empowered rather than frustrated.
-This added confidence minimises the need for them to seek advice on forums or social media, so avoiding negative publicity that just won’t go away.
+Resolver enables your customers to engage with you in a way that makes them feel informed and empowered rather than frustrated.
+This added confidence minimises the need for them to seek advice on forums or social media, so helps to avoid negative publicity that just won’t go away.

 Resolver ensures the issue is simple to understand for the consumer and that the business gains feedback on the customer’s emotion throughout the process.
 This helps the business to resolve the customer’s issue more effectively.
-We are proactively working with a number of key companies to optimise the customer's experience.
+We are proactively working with a number of companies to optimise their customers' experience.

 Resolver encourages the consumer to engage

 Resolver does not take control of the case on behalf of the customer.
 Resolver only helps explain the complaints process and helps a customer prepare and record communications in a personal case file that only they control and manage.
-Resolver encourages the consumer to engage with the business and the focus is to ensure both parties resolve their issue and that's why we called it Resolver!
+Resolver encourages the consumer to engage with the business and the focus is to ensure both parties resolve their issue.

 Resolver does not charge the consumer